This information will help you get ready for your positron emission tomography (PET) computed tomography (CT) scan with NaFl tracer at MSK.

 You may also be scheduled for a diagnostic CT at the same time as your PET-CT.
 A diagnostic CT lets your healthcare provider learn more about your tissues, bones, and blood vessels.
 Ask your healthcare provider for the resourceTracer

-Before your PET-CT, you’ll get a radioactive medication called a tracer.
-The tracer is attached to a substance that your cells and tissues use.
-Cancer cells use the substance differently than non-cancer cells.
+You’ll get a radioactive medication called a tracer before your PET-CT.
+The tracer is attached to a substance your cells and tissues use.
+Cancer cells do not use the substance the same way as healthy cells.
+The radioactive part of the tracer lets your healthcare provider see how your cells use the substance.
+This helps them find cancer cells.

-The radioactive part of the tracer lets your healthcare provider see how your cells are using the substance.
-This helps them find any usage that is not normal.
 The tracer doesn’t stay in your body long.
 It leaves your body mainly through your urine.

 Your PET-CT will use NaFl as the tracer.

-Getting Ready for Your PET-CT with NaFl Tracer
+Getting ready for your PET-CT with NaFl tracer

 Breastfeeding and pregnancy